TigerGraph Cloud FAQ

 Tip: If you need to save your work from a Free Tier instance, export the solution (which saves your graph and queries) and write queries which print all your data to files.

 Yes.
-In the latest version of TigerGraph Cloud, you can provision a highly available TigerGraph cluster by entering 2 or 3 for the replication factor during the provisioning process.
-Replication factor of 2 and 3 are supported for TigerGraph V3.0+.
-For TigerGraph V2.6, only replication factor of 2 is supported.
+In TigerGraph Cloud, you can provision a highly available TigerGraph cluster by entering “2” or “3” for the replication factor during the provisioning process.
 The configuration is active-active, meaning that all copies of the data are available to answer queries.

-NOTE: HA systems must have a minimum of 3 instances.
-This means that the smallest supported cluster configuration for a replicated system for TigerGraph V3.0+ is one-way partitioning X three-way replication = three instances.
-In comparison, the smallest supported cluster configuration for a replicated system for TigerGraph V2.6 is two-way partitioning X two-way replication = four instances.
+NOTE: HA systems must have a minimum of three instances.
+This means that the smallest supported cluster configuration for a replicated system is one-way partitioning X three-way replication = three instances.

 Total number of instances in a cluster = replication factor x partitioning factor